Learning Unknown Service Rates in Queues: A Multi-Armed Bandit Approach

-We consider a discrete-time queueing system with a single queue and $K$ servers.
-The servers are indexed by $k = 1, \dots, K$.
-Arrivals to the queue and service offered by the links are according to product Bernoulli distribution and i.i.d.\ across time slots.
-The mean arrival rate is given by $\lambda$ and the mean service rates by the vector $\bm{\mu} = [\mu_{k}]_{k \in [K]}$.
+Formally, suppose that arrivals to the queue and service offered by the servers are according to a product Bernoulli distribution, i.i.d.\ across time slots, with arrival probability $\lambda$ and service probabilities given by the vector $\bm{\mu} = [\mu_{k}]_{k \in [K]}$.
 Let the highest service probability among all the servers be denoted by $\mu^*$ and the lowest by $\mu_{min}$.
 We assume that the system can be stabilized if the best server is known a priori, i.e., $\lambda < \mu^*$.

-The scheduling decision at any time $t$ is based on past observations corresponding to the services obtained from the scheduled servers until time $t-1$.
+The scheduling decision at any time $t$ is based on past observations corresponding to the services obtained for the scheduled servers until time $t-1$.
 Statistical parameters corresponding to the service distributions are considered unknown.

-The queueing system evolution can be described as follows.
-Let $\kappa(t)$ denote the server that is scheduled at time $t$.
-Also, let $R_{k}(t)$ be the service offered by server $k$ and $S(t)$ denote the service offered by server $\kappa(t)$ at time $t$, i.e., $S(t) = R_{\kappa(t)}(t)$.
-If $A(t)$ is the number of arrivals at time $t$, then the queue-length at time $t$ is given by:
+The queue evolution for the single queue system can be described as follows.
+Let $\kappa(t)$ be the server scheduled at time $t$.
+Also, let $R_{k}(t)$ be the service offered to the queue by server $k$ and $S(t)$ denote the service offered by server $\kappa(t)$ at time $t$.
+If $A(t)$ denotes the (binary) arrival at time $t$, then the queue-length at time $t$ is given by:

 We analyze the performance of a scheduling algorithm with respect to queue-regret as a function of time and key system parameters, particularly: \begin{enumerate}[label=(\alph*)] \item the load on the system $\epsilon := \mu^* - \lambda$, and \item the difference between the service probabilities of the best and the next best servers $\Delta := \mu^* - \max_{k \neq k^*} \mu_k$. \end{enumerate}